This is a fast, fun ride, offering some of the best horses and most exciting game viewing in Africa.

 The camps at Limpopo are not enclosed and a real treat will be to see game in and around camp.

 Non-riders are very welcome on the Tuli Trail.
 Non-riders have tailor-made itineraries that allow guests to see the bush from a different perspective with game drives, bush walks and bush cycle rides, all with their own guide.
 Instead non-riders will be accommodated at Mashatu Main Camp or Mashatu Tented Camp and accompanying riders will be able to take private tailored rides from the Limpopo stables.

 You are riding in an area of dangerous game.
 Only experienced riders and those with a spirit of adventure should choose these rides.
 These can be fast, challenging rides which can include gallops, jumping trees dislodged by elephants, and descending the steep river banks.

 The horses on the Tuli Trail are some of the best schooled horses you are likely to find on a safari in Africa.
 They are versatile and athletic; a pleasure to ride.

-Tuli Trails are scheduled to run between February and November, avoiding the hottest months of December and January.
+Tuli Trails are normally scheduled to run between February and November, avoiding the hottest months of December and January.
 You will have the first and last night at Two Mashatus camp, and the rest of the time at a number of different bush camps.